Two young women laugh and talk while walking down a busy sidewalk in a shopping district.

 How to request a credit limit increase

-You may qualify for a credit line increase automatically if you've been paying on time, keeping your credit utilization low, and have a good credit history.
+You may automatically qualify for a credit line increase.
+This usually happens if you've been paying on time, keeping your credit utilization low, and have a good credit history.
+Your credit card company may send you an alert to let you know that you’ve received a new credit line.

-Whichever method you choose to request a line increase, you may be asked for information about your annual income and any rent or mortgage payments that you make.
+Whichever method you choose to request a line increase, you may need to provide information about your annual income and any rent or mortgage payments that you make.

 Once you submit your information, Discover will either approve or deny your request.
 If you're denied a credit line increase, Discover will send you a written letter explaining the reasons why.
 In some cases, you may need to work on improving your credit score before trying to apply again.